SUSE/scf/terraform/README-mpc.md

   setup at the beginning, followed by a series of variables whose values are provided by HCF's `roles-manifest.yml`.

+* `container-host-files`

+  Scripts and configuration files uploaded into the u-cloud to support its provisioning.

 ## Usage

 * Copy `mpc.tfvars.example` to `mpc.tfvars` and then edit the